ubmagh/spring-microservices-communication-eureka/README.md

-> this repo was derived/separated from [This one](https://github.com/ubmagh/springboot-microservices)
+> this repo was derived/separated from [This one](https://github.com/ubmagh/springboot-microservices), check it for older commits.

 # Communicating microservices using eureka (REST apis) With  a gateway